 - Log in to Displayr.

-- Click on the cog icon in the top right and select Settings.
+- Click on the person icon in the top right and select Account settings.

 - Scroll down to the Groups section and select + New Group.